jmptrader/jsonite/README.md

 do you need to use a javascript parser to parse javascript object notation?
 Why not let the browser's javascript engine handle it?
 Also, json that is big would be easier to load in parts rather than a huge chuck, jsonite does both.

 Note: you should only use jsonite if you sanitize on your server.
-Otherwise, DO NOT USE jsonite or ANY practice.
+Otherwise, DO NOT USE jsonite or ANY practice recommended by jsonite.
 Also, you are potentially storing malicious code, shame on you.

 Many apps use json like this:
 Note: Industry standard, slow